MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 ## Additional Information

-* To learn about action specific to gathering user input see the article [Asking for user input using adaptive dialogs][7].
+* To learn about actions specific to gathering user input, see the [asking for user input using adaptive dialogs][7] article.
-* To learn more about expressions see the article [the common expressions language][10].
+* To learn more about adaptive expressions see the [adaptive expressions][10] article.

 [1]:bot-builder-adaptive-dialog-introduction.md
 [2]:bot-builder-adaptive-dialog-triggers.md